cpp-for-yourself/lectures-and-homeworks/lectures/optional.md

 std::string GetAnswerFromLlm(const std::string& question);
 ```

-This is a simple interface that serves its purpose in most situations: we ask it things and get some `std::string` answers, sometimes of questionable quality.
-But what happens if something goes wrong within this function?
-What if it _cannot_ answer our question?
-What should this function return so that we know that an error has occurred.
+We've seen [functions](functions.md) like this before.
+This is a simple interface that serves its purpose in most situations: we ask it things and get some `std::string` answers (sometimes of questionable quality).
+But what if this function _cannot_ return an answer to our question?
+What should this function do in this case, so that we know that an error has occurred.

 Largely speaking there are two schools of thought here:

 - It can throw an **exception** to indicate that some error has occurred
-- It can return a special value to indicate a failure
+- It can return or set a special value to indicate a failure
-- TODO: add a third option where it sets some global error state

 ### Why not throw an exception

 We'll have to briefly talk about the first option here if only to explain why we're not going to talk about it in-depth.
-And I can already see people with pitchforks coming for me so do note that this is a highly-debated topic with even thoughts of [re-imagining exceptions altogether](https://www.youtube.com/watch?v=ARYP83yNAWk).
+And I can already see people with pitchforks coming for me so do note that this is a highly-debated topic with even thoughts of [re-imagining exceptions altogether](https://www.youtube.com/watch?v=ARYP83yNAWk) as shown in this wonderful presentation by Herb Sutter.

 Anyway.
 Exceptions.
 Generally, at any point in our program we can `throw` an exception.
-It then is handled in a separate execution path, invisible to the user and can be caught by value or by reference at any point in the program upstream from the place where the exception was originally thrown.
-Yes, exceptions are polymorphic and use [runtime polymorphism](inheritance.md#using-virtual-for-interface-inheritance-and-proper-polymorphism), which is one of the issues people have with them.
+This exception is then handled in a separate execution path, invisible to the user.
+Otherwise, `std::exception` is just a [class](classes_intro.md) like all those that we've seen before already.
+An exception object can be caught by value or by reference at any point in the program upstream from the place where the exception was originally thrown.
+Also, exceptions are polymorphic and use [runtime polymorphism](inheritance.md#using-virtual-for-interface-inheritance-and-proper-polymorphism), so there can be a hierarchy of exception classes and when exceptions are caught by reference, they can be caught by their base class.

+Essentially the problem comes down to exceptions using dynamic allocation at the throwing side and RTTI (Runtime Type Information) at the catching side.
+This means that technically a program can take an arbitrary amount of time to throw and catch an exceptions.
+In many domains where C++ is used, like in automotive, this is a non-starter.

-In our case, if, say, the network would be down and our LLM of choice would be unreachable, the `GetAnswerFromLlm` would throw an exception, say a `std::runtime_error`:
+In our case, if, say, the network would be down and our LLM of choice would be unreachable, the `GetAnswerFromLlm` could throw an exception, say a `std::runtime_error`:

 ```cpp
 #include <string>